ProJensen/Active-Directory-Proxmox/Lab01-Install-AD-DS/README.md

 - Select the current **Computer name**
 - Click **Change**
 - Rename the server to **DC01**
-- Restart the server when prompted
+- Restart the server to apply the computer name change

 ![Local Server](./screenshots/1_Local_Server.png)